Thandres/ObfE/README.md

 - Tilefields.xml
 - Zones.xml
 - ZonesStorage.xml
+- XXXAnimInfo.xml       <- you can put anything in place of the "XXX"
+- WorkshopItemInfo.xml
 ## Contribution
 Pull and feature requests are always welcome, i will credit you accordingly